mmaelicke/scikit-gstat/docs/userguide/variogram.rst

     :func:`experimental <skgstat.Variogram.experimental>`, thus it is a tuple of two 1D arrays.

-The previous sections summarized how distance is calculated and handeled by the :class:`Variogram class <skgstat.Variogram>`.
+The previous sections summarized how distance is calculated and handled by the :class:`Variogram class <skgstat.Variogram>`.
 The :func:`lag_groups <skgstat.Variogram.lag_groups>` function makes it
 possible to find corresponding observation value pairs for all distance